mgree/ffs/docs/ffs.1.md

 : Mapped to a **directory**.
 Named directories (also known as maps, objects, hashes, or dictionaries) will use field names as the file/directory names for their contents.
-Some renaming may occur if fields have special characters in them.
+Some renaming may occur if fields have special characters in them; see *--munge* above.

 null